ethankhall/archived-projects/docs/Exercise1.md

-## Step 1
+## Exercise 1

 ### Setup
-Run `./scripts/step1.sh`
+Run `./scripts/exercise1.sh`

-Change directory into `workspace/step1`.
+Change directory into `workspace/exercise1`.
 This is where this exercise will take place.

 ### Info
 There are three branches: master, bugfix, dev